openstack-archive/fuel-specs/specs/9.0/support-sriov.rst

   whether it's working or not

-* Proper network configuration with dedicated Private network for VLAN segmentation.
+* Proper network configuration with dedicated Private network for VLAN segmentation

-* Making configurations on both controller and compute sides, including nova, neutron, and interface setup.
+* Making configurations on both controller and compute sides, including nova, neutron, and interface setup

 Web UI
 ======